Bynum, Providence win; Hoyas drop school-worst 11th straight

 Providence: The Friars had won their last five games by single-digit margins, but they didn’t require another nerve-wracking finish to complete their sixth regular-season sweep of Georgetown in the last eight seasons.

 Georgetown: The Hoyas haven’t won a game since Dec.
 15, and just lost three home games in the span of six days.
-The question facing Georgetown isn’t if it can turn things around this season, but rather whether it can win a Big East game.
+The question facing Georgetown isn’t if it can turn things around this season, but rather whether it can win even one Big East game.

 POLL IMPLICATIONS